kvarak/dnd/docs/_Classes/cleric.md

 ### Bonus Proficiencies
-When you choose this domain at 1st level, you gain proficiency with the Survival and Nature skills.
+When you choose this domain at 1st level, add *Nature* and *Survival* to your class skills and gain 1 skill point to spend on each skill.

 ### Stand the Fallen
-Also starting at 1st level, when you cast the *spare the dying* cantrip, you can make the following changes to the spell: change the range from touch to 30 feet, and the creature gains 1 hit point instead of becoming stable.
+When you cast the *spare the dying* cantrip, you can make the following changes to the spell: change the range from touch to 30 ft, and the creature gains 1 hit point instead of becoming stable.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 ### Channel: Encourage the Troops
-Starting at 2nd level, you can use Channel Divinity to bolster the fighting abilities of your allies.
+You can Channel Divinity to bolster the fighting abilities of your allies.
 As an ***action***, you present your holy symbol and invoke the survival instincts of your deity.
 Each allied creature that can see you gains advantage on their next melee or ranged weapon attack before the start of your next turn.
 If their attack hits, the allied creature also regains hit points equal to your cleric level.

 ### Channel Divinity: Push the Limits
-From 6th level, you can use Channel Divinity as an ***action*** to strengthen the resolve your allies.
-All allied creatures within 30 feet of you gain temporary hit points equal to your cleric level.
+You can Channel Divinity as an ***action*** to strengthen the resolve your allies.
+All allied creatures within 30 ft gain temporary hit points equal to your cleric level.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is of the same type dealt by the weapon.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is of the same type dealt by the weapon.

 ### Natural Resistance
-At 7th level, due to repeated exposure to nature, your body’s resistance has increased.
+Due to repeated exposure to nature, your body’s resistance has increased.
 You gain proficiency with Constitution saving throws.

 ### Protection of the Tribe
-Starting at 18th level, you can use an ***action*** to make one allied creature who you can see immune to damage for a short time.
-The chosen creature is immune to all damage until the start of your next turn.
+You can use an ***action*** to make one allied creature who you can see immune to damage for a short time.
+The chosen creature is immune to all damage dealt by hostile creatures until the start of your next turn.
 You can regain the use of this ability when you finish a long rest.